bloominstituteoftechnology/DS-Unit-1-Sprint-1-Data-Wrangling-and-Storytelling/README.md

 ## Sprint 1: Data Wrangling and Storytelling

-In the repository, you will find the Guided Projects (lectures) and Module Projects (assignment) for each module.
+In the repository, you will find Warm-up Activities, Guided Projects (lectures) and Module Projects (assignment) for each module.

 ### Import note about autograding